- 3.01 Application and Licensing

 3.04 Board Notification of Change in Name or Address

 (1) Official mailing address.
 The mailing address supplied to the Board by the Registrant will suffice as the legal address for the receiving of official process or notification from the Board.
-Failure to supply the Board with an official address for the receiving of legal process or other Board notifications may result in default judgment or independent disciplinary action taken as a result of this failure.
+Failure to supply the Board with an official address for the receiving of legal process or other Board notifications may result in default judgment in any adjudicatory proceeding before the Board.

 3.05 License Fee

 Biennial license fees are set by the Secretary of Administration and Finance of the Commonwealth of Massachusetts.
-There is no provision for proration of fees for those applying between renewal dates.
+Fees for those applying between renewal dates shall not be prorated.

 3.06 Late Filing Fee

-Renewal forms and fees postmarked after the due date will be subject to a late filing fee set by the Secretary of Administration and Finance.
+Renewal forms and fees received after the due date will be subject to a late filing fee set by the Secretary of Administration and Finance.

 3.07 Application Fee

-A separate application fee will be charged for all new application forms.
+A separate application fee will be charged for each new application.

 3.08 Reimbursement of Fees